Children have wild, insatiable, and unquenchable imaginations. That’s part of the reason why they love storytime.

 8. It helps your child distinguish between reality and fantasy.

-9. It helps your child understand how to deal with change, frightening events, and the strong, accompanying emotions.
+9. It helps them understand how to deal with change and frightening events

 So whenever you feel too lazy to do it and begin wondering if it is even worth the struggle, remember what you have read here.